Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-Malta recognizes that for the Youth Guarantee programme to be effective, partnership approaches with key stakeholders are essential.
+Malta recognises that for the Youth Guarantee programme to be effective, partnership approaches with key stakeholders are essential.
 To this effect, an inter-agency approach is adopted where multiple actors collaborate to provide a holistic service to these young people.
 Such stakeholders include Malta College for Arts, Science and Technology (MCAST) and Aġenzija Żgħażagħ - Malta’s National Youth Agency.

 Another important stakeholder is the Directorate for Lifelong Learning and Early School Leavers which is the contact point established within the compulsory education structure to capture early school leavers from the education stream.